retsullivan/retsullivan.github.io/_posts/2019-10-08-If-You-Cant-Beat-em-JOIN-em.md

 You can see that an inner join only returns the stuff the two tables have in common.

-**Outer Join**
+**Full Join**

 This type is like a *union* in a venn diagram.

 Here is my example using psedo tables:
 ![](https://raw.githubusercontent.com/retsullivan/retsullivan.github.io/master/images/JOIN%20tables_FUll%20Join.jpg)

-You can see that an outer join returns all the unique columns from both tables.
+You can see that a full join returns all the unique columns from both tables.

 **Left Join & Right Join**